-Kitwana illustrated her point by using a historical example of Vincent Harding, who wrote speeches for Dr. Martin Luther King, Jr. He spoke of Harding’s compared the Black political struggle to a river, saying that every new generation spawns people, leaders and organizations to jump in the river and keep it flowing.
+Kitwana illustrated his point by using a historical example of Vincent Harding, who wrote speeches for Dr. Martin Luther King, Jr. He spoke of Harding’s comparison of the Black political struggle to a river, saying that every new generation spawns people, leaders and organizations to jump in the river and keep it flowing.

 “We’re in the river,” Kitwana said with a laugh.
 “We’re in the river right now and we need to inspire that next generation … to jump in here with us.”